 That’s not all.
 How about Yum!
 Brands?

 Sure.
-It has popular places like KFC, Wing Street or even Taco Bell, but not even the exclamation point in its name can cover the fact that there’s no bigger snooze-fest than fast-food companies.
+It has popular places like KFC, Wing Street or even Taco Bell, but not even the exclamation point in its name can cover the fact that there’s no bigger snooze-fest than fast food companies.

 Yet you could have made one trade before the closing bell, gone to sleep, and woken up the next morning 178% richer.